NeatOnTheRocks/hermes-reasoning-preserve-plugin/README.md

 hermes plugins install NeatOnTheRocks/hermes-reasoning-preserve-plugin --enable
 ```

 That is the whole install.
-No config file to edit.
-No flag to set.
+No config file to edit or flag to set or any of that.
 The plugin
 is self-scoping: it checks the backend type before acting, so it never touches
 a strict server and never injects a field a backend would reject.

-One prerequisite: your llama.cpp chat template must read
+Two prerequisites: you must be using a custom provider, and your model's chat template must read
 `message.reasoning_content`.
 If it does not, the plugin is inert.
 It still
 re-injects the field, but the template ignores it, so nothing changes on the
-model's side.
-Most Qwen-family templates already read this field.
+model's side. **Most Qwen-family templates already read this field**.
 If you are
 running a custom template, check that it has a `message.reasoning_content`
 accessor before expecting the plugin to do anything.

-No `config.yaml` changes are needed. (`preserve_thinking` and
-`passthrough_reasoning` are dead keys in the current runtime.
-They are not
-read by the loader.
-They do nothing.)

 ## Verify

 1. Run `hermes plugins show reasoning-preserve`.
 It should report
    `Status: enabled` and `Source: git`.
-2. Start a session against your llama.cpp backend.
-Send something that
-   triggers reasoning.
-A small math problem works.
-Check the llama.cpp server
+2. Start a new session.
+Instruct Hermes to invent a simple math problem, but output only the *answer*.
+Then, on the next turn, ask what the question was.
+If the plugin is working, the agent will tell you the question that it previously thought of; if it's not working, it won't be able to remember.
-   log: the outgoing request should carry a `reasoning_content` field on the
+   You can also check the llama.cpp server log: the outgoing request should carry a `reasoning_content` field on the
    assistant message.
 If it does, the plugin is working.

-## Managing it
+## Managing the Plugin

-Every action is a one-liner.
-No config edits, no file surgery.

 | Task              | Command                                        |
 | ----------------- | ---------------------------------------------- |